 Chronic venous disease (CVeD) is very common, especially in the lower limbs.
 Valvular incompetence leads to reflux, venous hypertension, increased capillary pressure, and further to accumulation of fluid within interstitial space (oedema).
 Lymphatic drainage fails in the advanced stages of the disease.
 Increased vessel permeability leads also to extravasation of white blood cells and plasma proteins into the tissue.

 Lymphatic system contains white blood cells in large numbers.
 Mannose receptor (CD206) is expressed on the surface of macrophages, playing a role in both innate and adaptive immune systems.
-Mannose receptor has been targeted by mannose-conjugated albumin, dextran, and liposomes labeled with 68Ga and 64Cu; these tracers may be useful in detecting macrophages, and have been used to localize for example lymph nodes (Choi et al, 2011; Locke et al, 2012; Eo et al, 2015; Kang et al, 2015; Lee et al., 2017).
-[99mTc]tilmanocept is a mannocylated dextran with FDA approval for lymphatic mapping.
+Mannose receptor has been targeted by mannose-conjugated albumin, dextran, and liposomes labelled with 68Ga and 64Cu; these tracers may be useful in detecting macrophages, and have been used to localize for example lymph nodes (Choi et al, 2011; Locke et al, 2012; Eo et al, 2015; Kang et al, 2015; Lee et al., 2017).
+[99mTc]tilmanocept is a mannocylated dextran with FDA approval for lymphatic mapping, and has better tissue kinetics than non-specific radiocolloids.
 Li et al (2016) developed 18F-labeled mannan, and found high uptake in macrophage-rich organs in healthy rats.

 Rapidly proliferating cells, including those in lymphoid organs, rely less on de novo synthesis of DNA building blocks and more on salvage pathway for DNA synthesis where deoxyribonucleosides are converted to nucleotides by deoxyribonucleoside kinases.
 1-(2'-deoxy-2'-[18F]fluoroarabinofuranosyl)cytosine ([18F]FAC) has been found to be suitable radioligand for activity of the deoxyribonucleotide salvage pathway, and for imaging lymphoid organs and immune activation (Radu et al., 2008; Brewer et al., 2010).

-Mononuclear phagocyte system (MPS), previously called reticuloendothelial system, is part of the immune system, consisting of phagocytic macrophages and monocytes of myeloid lineage, located in reticular connective tissue.
-MPS consists of macrophages in the red pulp of the spleen, Kupffer’s cells in the liver, osteoclasts in bone and bone marrow, monocytes in the blood and bone marrow, sinus histiocytes in lymph nodes, alveolar macrophages in the lungs, Langerhans cells in the skin macrophages in adipose tissue and peritoneal cavity, intraglomerular mesangial cells in the kidneys, and microglia in the central nervous system.
-MPS makes and destructs leukocytes and erythrocytes and plasma proteins.
+Mononuclear phagocyte system (MPS), previously called reticuloendothelial system (RES), is part of the immune system, consisting of phagocytic macrophages and monocytes of myeloid lineage, located in reticular connective tissue.
+MPS consists of macrophages in the red pulp of the spleen, Kupffer's cells in the liver, osteoclasts in bone and bone marrow, monocytes in the blood and bone marrow, sinus histiocytes in lymph nodes, alveolar macrophages in the lungs, Langerhans cells in the skin macrophages in adipose tissue and peritoneal cavity, intraglomerular mesangial cells in the kidneys, and microglia in the central nervous system.
+MPS makes and destructs leukocytes, erythrocytes, and plasma proteins.

 - Glymphatic system